Simultaneous Contact Location and Object Pose Estimation Using Proprioception and Tactile Feedback: METHODOLOGY

 \section{METHODOLOGY}

-Our method maintains and updates a joint probability distribution over the estimated contact location of each object as well as its in-hand pose by building on the Contact Particle Filter (CPF) proposed by \cite{manuelli2016localizing}.
-In the following, we first briefly describe the CPF.
+Our method maintains and updates a joint probability distribution over the estimated contact location on each object as well as its in-hand pose by building on the Contact Particle Filter (CPF) proposed by \cite{manuelli2016localizing}.
+In the following, we first present our assumptions.
+Next, we briefly describe the CPF.
 Then, we present the details of our generalization to CPF for Grasped Objects (CPFGrasp).
 Finally, we present the Simultaneous Contact and Object Pose Estimation (SCOPE) method.